 As I think upon all the pain, I cannot help but see equal measures of grace.
 And so many people who have stood by my side in this adventure.

 The kind wisdom of my physician who offers me a hug after every visit.
 The flirtatious physical therapist who pushed me out of the wheelchair day after day so I could learn to walk again.
 One amazing aunt and uncle whose single level house I crashed in for months until I could tackle stairs again.
 To a former workplace community that offered me a desk on the floor and WFH flexibility when I needed it most.
 To the 12 physicians and surgeons who recently advanced my treatment plan after being their conference case study.
 To my faraway family for their thoughts, prayers, love.
+To my cousins who’ve given me shelter as I bounce back from the financial fallout of this experience.
 To my friends--workplace and otherwise--who have put on my socks and shoes, driven me to work, escorted me to the bus, down the stairs, to the soccer field, or other places.
-To all who have offered a hand, an ear, a dollar, or a laugh.
+To all who have offered a hand, an ear, a dollar, a home, or a laugh.

 The journey continues but I am rising.
 And I know now--as a coach, writer, and founder of The Courage Practice--that as I fell, my calling began to rise.